DC801/BM-Badge/SD_Card/MAGE/README.md

 If you place a static (unanimated) tile from a tileset onto an object layer, it will become a **tile entity**.

+>NOTE: If the tile's "Type" property is something defined within [`entity_types.json`](#entity_typesjson), it will instead become a [character entity](#character-entity-entity_type).

 - **`PrimaryIdType`**: `0` (`tileset`)
 - **`PrimaryId`**: the `id` of the tileset the entity is using
 - **`SecondaryId`**: the `id` of the tile on the tileset (the Nth tile, counting left to right and top to down, 0-indexed)

 These are a simple way of making props interactable.

+If you don't want an interactable prop to be be Y-indexed with other entities when drawn, you could instead put the prop in the map geometry itself and create a **null entity** for the interactable aspects.
+Such props can never be moved, as they are permanently baked into the environment — but this is not necessarily a disadvantage.

 #### Null Entities

 A null entity is a tile entity whose tile is entirely transparent.

->If you don't want an interactable prop to be be Y-indexed with other entities when drawn, you could instead create a **null entity** for the interactable aspects:
->- Make the prop part of the world map (on a [tile layer](#tile-layers) in Tiled), where it will be remain below or above entities at all times.
->- Place a "null entity," a completely blank tile, which you can use for all desired entity properties, e.g. an [`on_interact`](#on_interact-scripts) script.
->
+They're useful for implementing scripting behaviors not directly supported by the MGE, such as having an entity procedurally chase a moving (invisible) target.

+A common use is to enable interaction behavior for things that aren't themselves entities.
+To do this, place a null entity on the map wherever you want interaction behavior to happen, then use the null entity's [`on_interact`](#on_interact-scripts) script slot for the interaction behavior.

-> **Disadvantages**: The null entity can be hacked into another tile (presumably one with pixel data), in which case a new object will seemingly appear on top of the prop.
+> **Disadvantages**: The null entity can be hacked into another tile (presumably one with pixel data), in which case a new object will seemingly appear out of nowhere.
->
->Such props can also never be moved, as they are permanently baked into the environment — but this is not necessarily a disadvantage.

 ### Animation Entity (`animation`)